EDUC 4537A - Vietnamese Curriculum & Methodology A (UG)

 General Course Information

-Course Code EDUC 4537A Course Vietnamese Curriculum & Methodology A (UG) Coordinating Unit School of Education Term Quadmester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Prerequisites Pass in 6 courses of Vietnamese language Restrictions Available to B Teaching students only Course Description The focus of this course and its companion Curriculum and Methodology B is learning and teaching theory and its application in practice for teaching.
-This includes planning, developing and assessing learning for diverse student cohorts in line with the Australian and SACE Curriculum requirements in this subject specialisation.
+Course Code EDUC 4537A Course Vietnamese Curriculum & Methodology A (UG) Coordinating Unit School of Education Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 2 hours per week, in addition to a 2 hour common lecture focussing on Planning and Teaching Prerequisites Pass in 6 courses of Vietnamese Restrictions Available to B Teaching students only Course Description The course aims to present information on a range of methodologies and develop a variety of pedagogical skills to help students to be better prepared for the start of their teaching career

 University Graduate Attributes